Johann Sebastian Bach: Köthen (1717–1723)

 Leopold, Prince of Anhalt-Köthen, hired Bach to serve as his Kapellmeister (director of music) in 1717.
 Himself a musician, Leopold appreciated Bach's talents, paid him well, and gave him considerable latitude in composing and performing.
-Leopold was a Calvinist and thus did not use elaborate music in his form of worship, so most of Bach's work from this period is secular, including the orchestral suites, cello suites, sonatas and partitas for solo violin, and the Brandenburg Concertos.
+Leopold was a Calvinist and thus did not use elaborate music in his form of worship, so most of Bach's work from this period is secular, including the orchestral suites, Cello Suites, Sonatas and Partitas for Solo Violin, and the Brandenburg Concertos.
 Bach also composed secular cantatas for the court, such as Die Zeit, die Tag und Jahre macht, BWV 134a.

-Despite George Frideric Handel being born in the same year and only about 130 km apart, Bach never met his celebrated contemporary.
 In 1719, Bach made the 35 km journey from Köthen to Halle with the intention to meet Handel, but Handel had left town.
 In 1730, Bach's oldest son, Wilhelm Friedemann, travelled to Halle to invite Handel to visit the Bach family in Leipzig, but the visit did not take place.

 Leipzig (1723–1750)

-Leipzig was "the leading cantorate in Protestant Germany", located in the mercantile city in the Electorate of Saxony.
-In 1723, Bach was appointed Thomaskantor (director of church music) in Leipzig.
-He was responsible for directing the St Thomas School and for providing four churches with music, the St Thomas Church, the St Nicholas Church, and to a lesser extent, the New Church and St Peter's Church.
-Bach held the position for 27 years, until his death.
-During that time, he gained further prestige through honorary appointments at the courts of Köthen and Weissenfels, as well as that of the Elector Frederick Augustus (who was also King of Poland) in Dresden.
-Bach frequently disagreed with his employer, Leipzig's city council, whom he regarded as "penny-pinching".